How to Mop Up Water and Prevent Costly Damage

 After tackling a water spill, your job isn't quite finished.
 Giving your cleaning tools a little TLC is the final, crucial step.
 Properly cleaning and storing your equipment, especially your mop, ensures it’s ready to go for the next cleanup and prevents you from accidentally spreading germs or mold around your home later.
 Think of it as resetting your cleaning toolkit so it’s just as effective the next time you need it.
 A few simple habits can make a huge difference in how well your tools perform and how long they last.

-How to Clean and Store Your Mop
+How to Properly Clean and Store Your Mop

 A dirty, damp mop is a breeding ground for smelly bacteria and mold.
 To avoid this, always clean your mop head after you’re done.
 For removable heads, like those on many modern mops, you can often toss them in the washing machine for a thorough cleaning.
 The most important part is letting it dry completely.
 Never store a wet mop in a closet or on the floor.
 Instead, hang it up in a well-ventilated area, like a garage or utility room.
 This allows air to circulate freely, ensuring the mop head dries out entirely and stays fresh for its next use.